-While the indoors may seem safer than outdoors, in truth, there are some suspicious elements that are commonly found in indoor atmospheres.
+While the indoors may seem safer than the outdoors, in truth, there are some suspicious elements that are commonly found in indoor atmospheres.
 These elements include harmful chemicals and the build-up of dust, mold, and debris.
 Outdoors, pollutants are distributed in equal measure with oxygen produced by trees.
 Indoors, that fresh oxygen is diminished.
 Indoor pollutants are usually generated from sources such as tobacco smoke, building materials, cleaning products, and dust.
 In a freshly cleaned and aerated home, these indoor pollutants are minimized.

 What Are the Four Most Dangerous Indoor Air Pollutants?

 To begin with, one of the most dangerous air pollutants known to man is carbon monoxide.
 Carbon monoxide is an odorless, invisible gas that is produced by the incomplete combustion of fossil fuels.
 Another pollutant to be aware of is radon.
 Radon is another odorless, colorless gas that is found in low levels in many different locations.
 It is made naturally as the uranium in the Earth breaks down.
 Nitrogen dioxide is the third indoor air pollutant to be aware of.
 Exposure to extremely high levels of nitrogen dioxide, such as at the site of a building fire, can lead to a potentially fatal build-up of liquid in the lungs.
 The fourth most common dangerous indoor air pollutant is secondhand smoke.
 In the long term, second-hand smoke can produce the same effects as regular smoking.